FAQ

 What is Lerret, exactly?

-A design canvas that renders a folder of plain React component files as a visual canvas.
-Each .jsx / .tsx file in your project’s .lerret/ directory becomes an artboard with its own pan-and-zoom card on the canvas; saving the file re-renders the artboard in under a second.
+Mechanically: each .jsx / .tsx file in .lerret/ becomes an artboard with its own pan-and-zoom card on the canvas; saving the file re-renders the artboard in under a second.
 You can export every artboard to PNG or JPG headlessly — single asset, page group, or whole project as a structured ZIP.
+No backend, no account.

 Is Lerret a Figma replacement?